cv516Buaa/MSRNet/README.md

 **CA2.5** consists of 524 fluorescence images of 512×512 size, which contains some severely densely packed cell images with large differences in the brightness.
 You can access to this dataset from [CA2.5-Net Nuclei Segmentation Framework with a Microscopy Cell Benchmark Collection](https://link.springer.com/chapter/10.1007/978-3-030-87237-3_43).

 **The Sartorius Cell Instance Segmentation (SCIS)** is from a Kaggle‘s cell instance segmentation competition recently, which focus on neuronal cell instance segmentation.
 This dataset consists of a total of 606 images of 520×704 size.
 You can access to this dataset from [kaggle](https://www.kaggle.com/competitions/sartorius-cell-instance-segmentation/data).

+**CPM17** consists of 64 H&E stained histopathology images which contains a total of 7570 annotated nuclear boundaries.

+**MoNuSeg** is a challenging multi-organ nuclei segmentation dataset, which contains 30 H&E stained histopathology images of 1000*1000 pixels and 21,623 individual annotated nuclei.

 ## MSRNet
 ### Install